jaantollander/masters-thesis/content/20_background.md

 ```

 ### Lustre Configuration
 The global storage on Puhti consists of a Lustre file system that has 2 MDSs with 2 MDTs on each server and 8 OSSs with 3 OSTs on each server.
-The total storage capacity of the file system is 4.8 PiBs.
+The total storage capacity of the file system is 4.8 PBs.

 ```
 $ lctl --version